-In this post, I rank the iconic castles of the Disney parks.
-I don’t rank all the castles in Disney parks, as Magic Kingdom contains several other than Cinderella Castle (Belle and Beast’s; Ariel and Prince Eric’s for example).
+In this post, we rank the iconic castles of the Disney parks.
+We don’t rank all the castles in Disney parks, as Magic Kingdom contains several other than Cinderella Castle, like Belle & Beast’s and Ariel & Prince Eric’s, for example.

 It should go without saying that this list is subjective.
 I’ve tried to explain how each castle succeeds and fails in my mind, and I even had to shuffle the list as I wrote.
 At the end of the day, though, this comes down mostly to personal preference.

 Honorable Mention: Fortress Explorations, Tokyo DisneySea

 If we really counted it as a castle, Fortress Explorations would be the top of the list.
-Quite simply, besides maybe Harambe in Animal Kingdom, this is the single best space in a Disney theme park.
+Quite simply, this is one of the best spaces in a Disney theme park.

 For starters, it has stunning exterior design.
 Even without the inside space, it’s one of the most beautiful features in a Disney park.
 It’s a coastal citadel, carved into the land around it.
 Best of all, it captures beautifully the main theme of Tokyo DisneySea—the relationship between humans and the sea.

 The inside of the Fortress is somehow even more impressive.
 It features a great bar/restaurant, Magellan’s, and the single best space to explore in a Disney park.
-You can wander around the castle for hours, stumbling across a Foucault Pendulum, illusions, stunning art, games, and a host of other displays all celebrating the history of exploration.
+You can wander around the fortress for probably an hour or more, stumbling across a Foucault Pendulum, illusions, stunning art, games, and a host of other displays all celebrating the history of exploration.

 Oh, and it's the home base of S.E.A., which pretty much makes it the most important spot in Disney parks for a certain brand of hardcore fan.
 With that very honorable mention out of the way, let's get to the rest of the list, counting down from number six!